Pelto/going-serverless-workshop/README.md

 ```

 This script will provision a CloudFront distribution, set up one origin with path mapping `/api/*` towards our API Gateway while all other requests will be directed to our S3 bucket where we will upload our Web app.

+## Get Game

+To get started in with the first lambda, head to the instructions at in [lambdas/get-game/instructions.md](lambdas/get-game/instructions.md).

+## Make move

+## Update Score

+To get started with calculating the score we will create a lambda that works on a dynamodb stream from our gametable.
+To get started, follow the instructions at [lambdas/update-score/instructions.md](lambdas/update-score/instructions.md)

+## Leaderboard

+Once we have calculated our score we are going to have to build an API for the client.
+To continue with this, follow the instructions at [lambdas/get-leaderboard/instructions.md](lambdas/update-score/instructions.md)